 And the pizza and fried chicken experiments didn’t affect my sugar levels nearly as dramatically as I had been scared, also in the 120-130 range.
 I had been worried about crossing over the 140 threshold with those two meals!

 One of the cooler features of the Nutrisense app was that it seamlessly integrated with a few of my devices.
-First, I have an Apple iWatch and if you use the Workout feature or app on the watch, that will automatically show up on your Nutrisense app!
+First, I have an Apple iWatch and if you use the Workout feature or app on the watch, your physical activity will automatically show up on your Nutrisense app!

 For instance, I walk my dog almost every morning for about 15-20 minutes which turns out to be just over a mile.
-If I start my watch app, and remember to mark the end of the walk, that physical exercise will show up on my Nutrisense app and I can then track how a little exercise will drop my blood sugar pretty dramatically.
+If I start my watch app, and remember to mark the end of the walk, that exercise will show up on my Nutrisense app and I can then track how a little physical activity will drop my blood sugar pretty dramatically.

 The visual of seeing my walk show up on the app and my blood sugar dropping right afterwards is pretty reinforcing, it is pretty black and white.